Journalism courses

 CREATIVE WRITING - FICTION AND NON FICTION BWR103

-For the purposes of this course, ‘creative writing’ is any writing that expresses events and emotions in an imaginative manner and whose primary intent is to arouse emotions.
+‘Creative Writing’ is any writing that expresses events and emotions in an imaginative manner and whose primary intent is to arouse emotions.

 Creative writing can therefore be fiction, using imaginative narration, or non fiction, based on facts and events.
 The common ground of fiction and non-fiction writing is the creativity the writer uses to express his or her thoughts and emotions.